 Supervising Research Degrees unit

-The key aim of the unit is to support your development as a PhD supervisor.
-You’ll explore the different theoretical approaches to the doctorate and their implications for your supervisory practice.
+The unit aims to support your development as a PhD supervisor.
+You’ll explore the different theoretical approaches to the doctorate degree and consider their implications for your supervisory practice.

 You’ll reflect on your role as a supervisor and how to gather the institutional resources and knowledge to support your research students.
-We’ll consider the challenges that doctoral students face in the contemporary university at each stage of the MPhil/PhD process, and the strategies that supervisors can develop to help them.
+We’ll consider the challenges that doctoral students face at each stage of the MPhil/PhD process and the strategies that supervisors can develop to help them.

 We’ll discuss relevant literature as you consider successful, ethical and inclusive supervisory practices, which aim to enhance students’ capacity to find a place within their own research communities.
 You’ll be encouraged to both reflect on your current supervision practice and to define strategies for further development.